-- Bottle Episode: All but a few of them.
-If the Internet Movie Database's trivia page is to be believed, only thirteen episodes over the whole course of the series showed scenes outside the station: "Ramon", "Graft", "The Stakeout", "Hair", "The Hero", "Grand Hotel", "Fish", "Wojo's Girl" part 2, "Contempt" parts 1 & 2, "Chinatown" parts 1 & 2, and "Eviction" part 2.
+- Bottle Episode: Bottle Series, actually.
+Only thirteen episodes over the whole course of the series showed scenes outside the station: "Ramon", "Graft", "The Stakeout", "Hair", "The Hero", "Grand Hotel", "Fish", "Wojo's Girl" part 2 (itself a Bottle Episode as the whole episode takes place in Wojo's apartment), "Contempt" parts 1 & 2, "Chinatown" parts 1 & 2, and "Eviction" part 2.
 And most of those were early in the show's run.
 The first five episodes in that list were all in Season 1.
-"Fish" was a Poorly Disguised Pilot for the Spin-Off of the same name set in Fish's apartment.
-"Eviction" part 2, the last time they left the station, was in Season 4.
+Two of those thirteen episodes were Poorly Disguised Pilots (see below).

 - Building of Adventure: The precinct house, as dilapidated as it is.
 Over the course of the series it sees hostage crises, quarantine, fire, suicide attempts, Jesus (maybe), and guys that look like Jesus.

-- Bulletproof Vest: A seventh season episode revolved around bulletproof vests being issued to the members of the squad, and their reluctance to wear them.
+- Bulletproof Vest: "The Vests" revolved around bulletproof vests being issued to the members of the squad, and their reluctance to wear them.
 Wojo said "It makes me feel like I'm some kind of supercop: like I ought to have a big W across here."

 - References to detectives Amenguale and Wentworth working elsewhere in the police department continued after their actors left the show.
-When Yemana's actor died, the character was occasionally remembered fondly with wistful glances at his old desk, without specifying what had happened to him.
-In fact, an entire episode revolved around Yemana's desk.
+When Jack Soo died, Yemana was occasionally remembered fondly with wistful glances at his old desk, without specifying what had happened to him.
+In fact, an entire episode revolved around Yemana's desk, starting in "The Judge" (season 6, episode 9).
 Levitt protested its removal because without it he had less chance of getting his occasional assignments to work with the detectives, proving himself worthy of promotion.
 Barney came to regret having had it removed, and decided it wasn't enough just to get another desk; he demanded that desk back, and got it.

 - Nick says that they can't use the towel for something because all the terry wore down.
 Also, it "cracked."
 In a later episode, Barney threatens an unruly perpetrator by saying he would stuff their towel in his mouth.
 When the guy isn't cowed, Barney retorts with "You haven't seen our towel!"